 7. Missing reports: You’ll also find some reports you loved in Universal Analytics are missing in GA4.
 For example, you no longer have a behavior flow report in the new interface.
 But again, there is a replacement of sorts in GA4.
 Here, we recommend using the path exploration report or the funnel exploration report.
 You can find more information in our previous article here.

 As you can see, our team has a healthy list of complaints when it comes to GA4, and it’s important you understand where you’ll need to make adjustments.
-This platform is very different from what you’re familiar with in Universal Analytics, and it’ll take time to get used to things.
+This platform is very different from what you’re familiar with in Universal Analytics, and it’ll take time to get used to things even if there are some very good reasons why Google needed to move away from Universal Analytics.

 But rest assured that even with its flaws, you’re dealing with a versatile and user-friendly platform.
 While there is much to explore, you can get started with your new GA4 property very easily through the setup assistant.

-And, yes, there will be a learning curve and there will probably be things you despise.
+And, yes, learning Google Analytics 4 can be hard and there will probably be things you despise.
 But in the end, GA4 is a fantastic tool.
 While you’re waiting for other adjustments to be made, we strongly advise you to keep your Universal Analytics property and link it to your new GA4 property so you can get the best of both worlds and the most complete look at your data.

 The Bottom Line